-The vast majority of the recommendations are not new recommendations, but they are a synthesis of already existing recommendations.
-The current compliance rates with many of the recommendations are unknown, and so it is not possible to calculate the financial impact of the recommendations in this chapter being widely accepted into future practice.
-It is impossible to make an overall assessment of the financial impact of these recommendations with the currently available information.
+The vast majority of the recommendations are not new recommendations but are a synthesis of already existing recommendations.
+The current compliance rates with many of the recommendations are unknown, so it is not possible to make an overall assessment of the financial impact of these recommendations with the currently available information.

-- 6.1 Hospitals should consider the following actions to optimise the efficient use of clinical staff and patients' time whilst maintaining quality of care:45 - use of integrated pathways to co-ordinate the patient journey - use of screening to identify healthy ambulatory local anaesthesia patients for rapid turnover lists - separation of lists by subspecialty; ideally by procedure (for example, a full list of cataract procedures) to improve theatre efficiency - use of some dedicated service lists (no teaching) with experienced clinical staff.
+- 6.1 Hospitals should consider the following actions to optimise the efficient use of clinical staff and patients' time while maintaining quality of care:^{50 36,51,} - use of integrated pathways to coordinate the patient journey51 - use of screening to identify healthy ambulatory local anaesthesia patients for rapid turnover lists.
+This includes making use of cataract hubs where available.
+51 - immediate, sequential, bilateral cataract surgery (ISBCS) in suitably selected patients51 - appropriate counselling of anxious patients who may not require sedation or GA once appropriately informed & consented.36 - separation of lists by subspecialty, ideally by procedure (e.g. a full list of cataract procedures) to improve theatre efficiency51 - use of some dedicated service lists (no teaching) with experienced clinical staff.